 Words Away, run by writer Kellie Jackson, aims to bring writers together in a creative environment to explore the writing process.
-We hold monthly salons at the Tea House Theatre Cafe, in London and host creative writing retreats at Rathfinny Wine Estate, East Sussex.
+We hold monthly salons at the Tea House Theatre Cafe, in London and host creative writing workshops at The Hive, London Bridge.
 Through our Salons we offer a focused exploration on a particular topic with a chance to exchange ideas and ask questions in a friendly setting.

 Be inspired.
 Develop and nurture your craft.
 Meet other writers.
 Please join us, all welcome.

 Words Away creative writing salons concentrate on the writing process.
 Every month I invite a guest author to join you, the audience, in discussing a particular topic in writing, a genre, or a question of craft.
 Joining us on the platform to co-host is the writer, Emma Darwin.

 Over tea, cake and a glass of wine, we’ll explore the challenges and opportunities, the difficulties and joys of writing, and the reality of being a writer.
 We hope you’ll come and join us.
 The Salons are held once a month on a Monday evening, 7.30pm at the Tea House Theatre, 139 Vauxhall Walk, London, SE11 5HL.